TrendingTechnology/Neural_Network_Model/README.md

 `weights. h5` - Coefficients of the trained neural network.

-`MCHS_2300.json` - Texts that relate to the structure of the Ministry of Emergency Situations.
-(News about emergencies, terms of the Ministry of Emergency Situations).
+`MCHS_2300.json` - Texts that relate to the structure of the Ministry of Emergency Situations (News about emergencies, terms of the Ministry of Emergency Situations).

 `topic_full.json` - Contains texts related to a comprehensive topic.
 The text data was obtained using parsing sites.